Keywords

 Here, we present NIFFLR (Novel IsoForm Finder using Long Reads), a tool designed to construct and quantify both annotated and novel isoforms using a reference annotation and long RNA sequencing reads.
 Unlike other isoform identification tools, NIFFLR does not rely on a spliced aligner to map reads onto the reference genome.
 Instead, it extracts exons from the given annotation and aligns them directly to the long reads.
 NIFFLR then constructs transcripts by identifying an optimal path through the mapped exons for each long read, removes redundant transcripts that are contained within others, filters out transcripts with low read support, compares the predicted transcripts to the reference annotation, and finally quantifies both annotated and novel isoforms.
 For efficient exon-to-read alignment, NIFFLR uses a custom aligner based on a partial suffix array adapted from the MaSuRCA assembler (Zimin et al., 2013).

 We designed the NIFFLR algorithm to build transcripts (i.e., sequences of exons) by computing the optimal tiling of every long read using exons and transcripts provided as input.
 We require the following inputs: long RNA sequencing reads in FASTQ format, a reference genome sequence file in FASTA format, and a reference annotation file in GTF format.
+We provide a complete flowchart of the method containing the steps described below in the Supplementary Materials (Supplementary Figure 1).

 First, we extract the exon sequences from the reference genome using the annotation and output them into a FASTA file.
 The name of each exon encodes the chromosome name, start and end position on the chromosome, the name of the gene to which the exon belongs, and its orientation.
 We reverse complement all exon sequences that are on the reverse strand.

 After building the alignments, we assign each long read to a gene locus using a “majority vote” approach.
 Specifically, for each read, we compute the total number of K-mers in all LCSs for all matching exons from different gene loci and assign the read to the locus L whose exons have the highest total number of matching K-mers.
 Alignments of any exons that belong to different gene loci are then discarded.
-Next, we build the transcript matching the read by finding the best tiling of read using exons that belong to locus L. The best sequence maximizes coverage of the read while minimizing gaps or overlaps in the implied alignment coordinates.
+Next, we build the transcript matching the read by finding the best tiling of the read using exons that belong to locus L. The best sequence maximizes coverage of the read while minimizing gaps or overlaps in the implied alignment coordinates.
 The long read defines a 5’ to 3’ forward direction, specifying a topological order.
-We sort the aligning exons in the order of their “alignment start” coordinates if aligned in the forward direction, or “alignment end” coordinates if aligned in the reverse direction.
-Since we only kept alignments of exons that all belong to a single gene locus L, the exons must all align either in forward or reverse direction.
+We sort the aligned exons in the order of their “alignment start” coordinates if aligned in the forward direction, or “alignment end” coordinates if aligned in the reverse direction.
+Since we only kept alignments of exons that all belong to a single gene locus L, the exons must all align either in the forward or reverse direction.
 For simplicity, below we describe the algorithm assuming all exons are aligned in the forward direction; the reverse case is treated the same, by reversing the long read.

 Shading shows the alignment regions.
 Arrows indicate links.
 The best path shown in red is the longest path that minimizes the gap/overlap/overhang penalty.
 Exon1 is chosen as the start exon because exon1+ exon3 have a longer alignment than exon2.
 Exon5 is alternatively spliced compared to exon6 and exon7, and its longest match is the same as exon6’s, shorter than exon6 and exon7 combined, and hence not selected for the optimal path.
 Exon2 is alternatively spliced as well.